rouyng/airspotbot/README.md

 ## TODO list
 Here are some planned features/fixes.
 You are welcome to work on these if you are interested and able (see "Contributing" section below)
 * Add new "reply" column to watchlist.
 This will automatically reply to the spot tweet with the content entered in the reply cell.
 Sometimes, you want to add additional context such as an explanation or link.
-* Add automatic lookup of photos by registration number with jetphotos.com (`reply_jetphotos` option in config file is a placeholder for this)
 * Add automatic tweeting to notify followers of ADS-B Exchange API outage/error.
-Users should be informed if an error/outage is preventing spots from being tweeted. (`down_tweet` option in config file is a placeholder for this)
+Bot followers should be informed if an error/outage is preventing spots from being tweeted. (`down_tweet` option in config file is a placeholder for this)

  ## Contributing